Receive UDP packet

 Emits the length of the valid data from the Length output.

 If the UDP packet contains less data than the fixed-length output, the difference contains invalid data.

-Blocking time (seconds) — Number of seconds to wait for UDP packet
+Blocking time (seconds) — Time to wait for UDP packet

-for a UDP packet before returning control to the
+For each sample, wait this length of time for a UDP packet before returning control

-Specify the frequency at which the scheduler calls the UDP Receive block, in seconds.
+Enter how often the scheduler runs this block.
 Enter a value greater than zero.
-In real-time operation, setting this parameter to a smaller value reduces the likelihood of dropped UDP messages.
+In real-time operation, setting this option to a large value reduces the likelihood of dropped UDP messages.